Adeyemi0/Trial-Conversion-Analysis/README.md

 ### Recommendation 1: Capture the Missing Data (Priority: Immediate)

-The single highest-leverage action available is to start collecting the data that this analysis proved matters.
 The current event log captures what users do inside the product.
 It captures nothing about why they decided to trial it, how large their company is, what price they were shown, or whether a salesperson spoke to them.
+These are almost certainly the variables that explain conversion.

 **Actions:**
-- Add company size (number of employees) and industry to the signup flow
+- Add company size and industry to the signup flow
 - Instrument UTM parameter capture at the signup URL to record acquisition source
 - Integrate CRM data to log whether a sales or CS touchpoint occurred during the trial
 - Record the pricing tier and plan shown to each trialling organisation